 Debtors and creditors with no stated interest rate and receivable or payable within one year are recorded at transaction price.
-Any losses arising from impairment are recognised in the income statement in other operating expenses.
+Any losses

-Notes Forming Part of the Financial Statements for the year ended 31 March 2023 (continued)
+Notes Forming Part of the Financial Statements for the year ended 31 March 2024 (continued)

-Government arants
+Government grants

 Grant received in relation to newly acquired or existing housing properties is accounted for using the accrual model set out in FRS 102 and the Housing SORP 2018.
 Grant is carried as deferred income in the Statement of Financial Position and released to the Statement of Comprehensive Income on a systematic basis over the useful economic lives of the asset for which it was received.
 In accordance with Housing SORP 2018 the useful economic life of the housing property structure has been selected (see table of useful economic lives above).